 Before coming to Birmingham in 2002, I was working at the University of Oxford has a Research Assistant on a project commisioned by the Department of Constitutional Affairs (now Ministry of Justice) looking at public law proceedings concerned with the care and protection of children focusing, in particular, on race and ethnicity in the Family Justice System.

 - Sikhs and the Law, especially with reference to the impact on identity

-- Gender Studies and Sikhism focusing on geneder inequality and issues such as female feoticide and domestic violence
+- Gender Studies and Sikhi - focus on gender inequality and contemporary issues of such as female foeticide, sexual abuse and domestic violence

-- Sikhism and Science, especially questions about scientific advances in reproductive technologies, cloning and genetic engineering, but also how the body is viewed, especially within Sikhism.
+- Sikhi and Science, especially questions about scientific advances in reproductive technologies, cloning and genetic engineering, but also how the body is viewed, especially within Sikhism.

 Willingness to take PhD students

 • Issues of Religious Diversity affecting Visible minority ethnic personnel in the workplace